ihsn/SDCPractice/measure_risk.rst

 contains sensitive (non-identifying) categorical variables that have the same value for all individuals that share the same key.
-Examples of such sensitive variables are those containing information on an individual’s health status.
-Table 4.3 illustrates this problem by using the same data as previously used, but adding a sensitive variable, ”health”.
+Examples of such sensitive variables are those containing information on an individual’s health status. :numref:`tab43` illustrates this problem by using the same data as previously used, but adding a sensitive variable, ”health”.
 The first two individuals satisfy 2-anonymity for the key variables “residence”, “gender”, “education level” and “labor status”.
 This means that an